mjordan/islandora_workbench/README.md

 `pycodestyle --show-source --show-pep8 --ignore=E402,W504 --max-line-length=200 .`

-autopep8 is useful for bringing your code into compliance:

-`autopep8 --in-place --aggressive --aggressive workbench_utils.py`

 Also provide tests where applicable.
 Tests in Workbench fall into two categories:

 * Unit tests (that do not require Islandora) which are all in `tests/unit_tests.py` and can be run with `python3 tests/unit_tests.py`